NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Adventure Paths/Wardens of Wildwood/Splintershank.md

     desc: "`pf2:3` (plant,primal,teleportation,wood) **Requirements** Splintershank is in the forest's undergrowth\n* * *\n\n**Effect** Splintershank scrambles into the undergrowth and instantly teleports to a different square of undergrowth within 60 feet of him.
 This movement doesn't trigger reactions."

   - name: "Splinter Spray"
-    desc: "`pf2:2`  Splintershank sprays a barrage of splinters and brambles from his body in a @Template[cone|distance:15], dealing 7d6 piercing damage (DC 24 Reflex check save).
+    desc: "`pf2:2`  Splintershank sprays a barrage of splinters and brambles from his body in a 15-foot cone, dealing 7d6 piercing damage (DC 24 Reflex check save).
 He can't use Splinter Spray again for 1d4 rounds."

 ```